 - The hdparm(1) utility is a command line interface for enabling special parameters for IDE and SCSI disks.
-This utility is known to disable interrupts for very lengthy periods of time. - The blkdev_close(2) interface is used by BootLoaders to write to the raw block device.
+This utility is known to disable interrupts for very lengthy periods of time. - The blkdev\close(2) interface is used by BootLoaders to write to the raw block device.
 This is known to disable interrupts for very lengthy periods of time. - Avoid scrolling the frame-buffer (fb) console.
 This is known to disable interrupts for very lengthy periods of time. - When using virtual consoles, don't switch consoles.
 This is known to disable interrupts for very lengthy periods of time. - Avoid mounting and unmounting CDs and unmounting file systems.
 These actions produce long latencies. - Turn off auto-mount of CDs.
-This is a polling interface and the periodic poll introduces long latencies. - By default the Linux kernel locks the Big Kernel Lock (BKL) before calling a device driver's ioctl() routine.
-This can cause delays when the ioctl() routine is called by a real-time process or is called on a shielded
+This is a polling interface and the periodic poll introduces long latencies. - The haldaemon service has been shown to interfere with real-time performance and is turned off by default.
+However, it must be running in order to burn a file (e.g. iso) onto a CD or DVD from the context menu of the file.
+To burn a file onto disc, first start the haldaemon service: